-BOPIS is everywhere these days.
-Convenient and immediate, BOPIS combines the best of online and in-person shopping for retail customers.
-BOPIS also benefits retail businesses, by reducing shipping costs and increasing foot traffic to their brick-and-mortar stores.
-However, implementing BOPIS can pose certain challenges to retailers since it requires resources—including personnel to fulfill BOPIS orders—that not all stores have access to.
+What is BOPIS?
+Convenient and immediate, BOPIS — meaning “Buy Online, Pickup In Store” — combines the best of online and in-person shopping for retail customers.
+BOPIS also benefits retail businesses by reducing shipping costs and increasing foot traffic to their brick-and-mortar stores.
+However, implementing this omnichannel sales option can pose challenges to retailers since it requires certain resources, including BOPIS software and personnel to fulfill BOPIS orders.

-But wait, what is BOPIS?
-What does “BOPIS” stand for, even?
-Read on if you are struggling to understand BOPIS’ meaning, or are curious about how or why to offer this omnichannel shopping option at your store.
+Read on if you are struggling to understand BOPIS’ meaning or are curious about how or why to offer BOPIS at your retail store.

 Table of Contents

 What Is BOPIS?

 BOPIS is an acronym for “Buy Online, Pickup In Store.”

 With BOPIS, customers place an order on your website and pick it up at your local store.
 BOPIS is a popular omnichannel shopping method for shoppers who want the convenience of online shopping but the instant gratification of shopping in-store.

 How Does BOPIS Work For Retailers?